 “He stayed with me the whole time… There’s just so much that he told me that you wouldn’t think to do on your own.”

 Tammy Chervitz just wanted to drive to the airport for a business trip.
-One Monday morning in August, the financial analyst was leaving her subdivision in her small town, when she noticed some water on the road.
+One Monday morning in August, the financial analyst was leaving her subdivision in Wildwood, Missouri, when she noticed some water on the road.
 It was raining, so Tammy thought nothing of it and kept driving.
 But as the road dipped down, Tammy realized she had unknowingly driven her 2018 GMC Acadia into deep water.

 Tammy tried to call her husband, but she didn’t have a signal on her cell phone.
 “He had no idea I was stuck down there.
-So I looked up at the button and I thought, ‘This is why I have OnStar.’”
+So I looked up at the SOS button and I thought, ‘This is why I have OnStar,’” she says.

-Tammy was immediately connected with an OnStar Emergency-Certified Advisor*41 who contacted emergency services and tried to reach Tammy’s husband.*12 He also began giving her advice on how to stay safe in the floodwaters.
+Tammy was immediately connected with an OnStar Emergency Advisor* who contacted first responders and tried to reach Tammy’s husband.* He also began giving her advice on how to stay safe in the floodwaters.